datenstrom/yellow/TASKLIST.md

 - [x] Updated Markdown extension, syntax for block elements has changed.
 Make it more intuitive.
 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.
 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
+- [x] Updated themes, CSS for coloured block elements has changed.
+Make it more intuitive.
+- [x] Updated website, more information about latest product changes.
+People want more information.
+- [ ] Updated website, Swedish translation for missing help pages.
+Better multi language documentation.
 - [ ] Published comment extension, no longer experimental.
 Due to public demand.
 - [ ] Published math extension, no longer experimental.
 Due to scientific demand.
 - [ ] Published maintenance extension, no longer experimental.
 Due to practical demand.